Jethmal Parsram Gulrajani: Journalism

-He launched weekly newspaper Sindh Herald in 1929.
-He also served as an editor of daily Parkash and honorary editor of weekly Sindhri.
+In 1929, he launched the weekly newspaper Sindh Herald.
+Furthermore, he took on the role of editor for the daily Parkash and served as the honorary editor for the weekly Sindhri.

-Contributions as a writer
+Writing

 Jethmal was not only a freedom fighter and journalist, he was also an illustrious scholar and writer of Sindhi language.
 He authored around 60 books.
 An incomplete alphabetical list of his books is presented below: